Event

 View the 2025 event route

-The 2025 Yukon Fat Tire Fever event route is about 50 km in total length.
-The half-way (transfer) point will be at the Copperbelt Railway and Mining Museum where an aid station will be loaded with snacks and beverages.
-If you're on a 2-person team, the second rider will wait here.
+The 2025 Yukon Fat Tire Fever event route was about 50 km in total length.
+The half-way (transfer) point was at the Copperbelt Railway and Mining Museum where an aid station was loaded with snacks and beverages.
+If you were on a 2-person team, the second rider waited here.

 View route on Trailforks